mandamurthy/dual-sign/README.md

 - Audit log diff text output now always uses encapsulated quotes, matching the original CSV quoting.
 - Audit Trail date filter defaults to today's date; user can clear for ALL or pick a specific date.
 - Codebase cleaned of unused variables and debug logic.
+- **Versioning:** All uploaded versions now use timestamp-based identifiers (VYYYYMMDDHHMMSS) instead of numeric (V1, V2, ...), with V0 reserved for the workspace.
+All version usage (DiffViewer, Audit Log, Display Versions modal, downloads, etc.) is consistent with the new format.
+- **Download Fixes:** Download logic for V0 and versioned files in the Display Versions modal is unified and fixed.
+No hardcoded paths; all file operations use parameterized paths from onboarding/product config.
+- **Audit Log Local Time:** Audit log filenames now use local (Singapore) time, and the timestamp field in the log uses the local time string from the frontend.
+- **Granular Debug Logging:** Backend audit log creation now includes granular debug logging for every step, aiding troubleshooting and transparency.

 ## Pending / Next Steps